croomes/kro-demo/README.md

 ## Install

-Running `make install` will install the kro Helm chart, CRD dependencies, and the demo Resource Graph Definitions (RGDs).
+Running `make install` will install the kro Helm chart, CRD dependencies, the demo Resource Graph Definitions (RGDs) and the Helm installer.

 ## Upgrading